-Engage talented people to serve our community with pride
+Inspire talented people to serve our community with pride

-- Broaden our employee value proposition to attract and recruit talented individuals from a range of sectors who align with our vision, values and purpose. - Adopt innovative approaches to source talent from multiple channels to ensure we have the right people to meet current and future needs. - Nurture adaptability to ensure our people work smarter to deliver on shared goals that achieve positive outcomes for our community.
+- Build and communicate our employee value proposition - our employer brand - to attract, recruit and retain talented individuals who align with our values, purpose and vision. - Adopt innovative approaches to source talent and capabilities from multiple channels to ensure we have the right people to meet our current and future needs. - Nurture adaptability to ensure our people work smarter, address individual and team needs, deliver on goals and achieve positive outcomes for our community.